 Management makes estimates and assumptions that can affect the amounts of assets and liabilities reported as of the date of the financial statements, as well as the amounts of reported revenues and expenses during the periods presented.
 Those estimates and assumptions typically involve expectations about events to occur subsequent to the balance sheet date, and it is possible that actual results could ultimately differ from the estimates.
 If differences were to occur in a subsequent period, the Company would recognize those differences when they became known.
-Significant matters requiring the use of estimates and assumptions include, but may not be limited to, deferred income tax valuation allowances, accounts receivable allowances, accounting for acquisitions, and evaluation of impairment.
+Significant matters requiring the use of estimates and assumptions include deferred income tax valuation allowances and accounts receivable allowances.
 Management believes that its estimates and assumptions are reasonable, based on information that is available at the time they are made.